immunomind/docs/docs/source/howto/read_airr_bulk.md

-# Load bulk immune repertoire data in AIRR-C format to `immunarch` in R
+# Load bulk sequencing immune repertoire data in AIRR-C format to `immunarch` in R

 Use this for bulk AIRR Rearrangement TSVs (one row per rearrangement/receptor).
 Requirements: installed `immunarch`.